-Regardless what the device is, what will happen when a device’s memory is only a little left or too full?
-I believe that you are fully aware that this will cause the performance drop down.
+Regardless of what the device is, what will happen when a device’s memory is only a little left or too full?
+I believe that you are fully aware that this will cause performance dropdown.
 The device becomes slow.
 When the device performance is slow, it is quite frustrating, right?
 It also will happen to a MacBook when the memory is too little left of the memory is full.
 So, what to do?
-You will need to free up space on MacBook in order to drive back the performance of the device.
+You will need to free up space on the MacBook in order to drive back the performance of the device.

 Cleaning Up Space on MacBook Methods

 Sometimes we do not realize that there are many duplicate files in our MacBook.
 This is one of the cause of why the device is becoming slow.
 In a certain time, you have to check one by one those files and delete the duplicate files in order to boost back the device’s performance.
 I believe that you understand how time-consuming this is.